Watch the Work, Not the Workers with Flow Metrics

 Analysis of Trends: By examining the WIP Run Chart, teams can identify patterns, such as consistent overloading of WIP or periods of low activity.
 This insight helps manage workload, identify bottlenecks, and improve process efficiency.

-Correlation with Other Events: Teams often use the WIP Run Chart in correlation with other events, such as changes in team composition, workflow adjustments, or external factors, to understand their impact on workflow efficiency.
+Correlation with Other Events: Teams often use the WIP Run Chart to understand the impact of other events, such as changes in team composition, workflow adjustments, or external factors, on workflow efficiency.

 Throughput Run Chart:

-A Throughput Run Chart is an essential visual tool to track and analyse the volume of work items completed over a designated period.
+A Throughput Run Chart is an essential visual tool for tracking and analysing the volume of work completed over a designated period.
 Plotting the number of items completed against time provides a clear and immediate visual representation of a team’s or studio’s productivity.

 This chart is especially valuable for identifying patterns or trends in throughput, such as increased or decreased productivity periods.
 Such insights are critical for understanding the team’s capacity and efficiency over time.
 It enables Producers to recognise consistent performance levels and spot anomalies or variations that might indicate underlying issues or opportunities for process improvement.

-Time Period: The horizontal axis of the chart represents time, which can be days, weeks, sprints, or any other relevant time interval.
+Period: The chart's horizontal axis represents time, which can be days, weeks, sprints, or any other relevant time interval.

-Throughput Count: The vertical axis represents the number of work items completed in each time interval.
+Throughput Count: The vertical axis represents the work items completed in each time interval.
 This count is known as ‘throughput’.

 Data Points: Each point on the chart indicates the throughput for a specific time interval.
-For instance, if the interval is a week, each point shows how many items were completed that week.
+For instance, if the interval is a week, each point shows the number of items completed that week.

 Trend Line: The data points are connected to form a line, illustrating the trend of work completion over time.